We have developed a Local Transport Plan (LTP) setting out the current and future priorities of how we will -

 Hull is having an acceleration of growth.
 This is shown in the level of economic regeneration being put into the city.
-This is not only ourselves, but authorities including Highways England, and businesses such as Siemens and Arco.
+This includes authorities such as Highways England.
+Businesses are involved such as Siemens and Arco.

-The knock-on effect of this means more local jobs and demands for housing, and in turn increases the need for more direct and reliable transport routes.
+The knock-on effect of this means more local jobs and demands for housing.
+In turn it increases the need for more direct and reliable transport routes.

 The new LTP will focus on -

-- a cycling and walking city – enabling active travel, walking and cycling to be the first choice for short journeys by providing a network of safe and attractive routes across the city
+- a cycling and walking city.
+We want walking and cycling to be the first choice for short journeys by providing a network of safe and attractive routes across the city

-- city transit corridors – a fully integrated, high quality public transport system will help to keep the city moving and tackle congestion, connecting different parts of the city and people to
+- city transit corridors.
+An integrated, high quality public transport system will help to keep the city moving and tackle congestion.
+It will connect different parts of the city and people to -

-- smart green city – intelligent transport networks that combine technology and carbon neutral or low emission transport infrastructure.
+- having a smart green city.
+Intelligent transport networks will combine technology and carbon neutral or low emission transport infrastructure.
 This helps residents and businesses to use electric vehicles and alternative fuels more as we move away from petrol and diesel

-The LTP can be accessed as live document, constantly evolving to meet the needs of the city’s residents and businesses.
+The LTP can be accessed as live document.
+It is constantly evolving to meet the needs of the city’s residents and businesses.